EXCERPT: “This Room, This Music, This Light, This Darkness: This Dance” November 22, 2025

 — quoted from a journal entry #5100 “Gilleleie, dated August 1, 1835” by Søren Kierkegaard

-Friday’s playlist is available on YouTube and Spotify.
+An instrumental playlist is also available on YouTube and Spotify.
 [Look for “Cinco de Mayo Viernes 2023”]

 In the spirit of generosity (“dana”), the Zoom classes, recordings, and blog posts are freely given and freely received.
 If you are able to support these teachings, please do so as your heart moves you.
 (NOTE: You can donate even if you are “attending” a practice that is not designated as a “Common Ground Meditation Center” practice, or you can purchase class(es).